Peugeot bailout gets EU green light

 Peugeot, the carmaker worst hit by Europe's five-year auto market slump, made a loss of 5 billion euros last year and is still burning through more than 100 million each month.

-The Paris-based company was forced to negotiate the three-year state guarantee for its car loans arm, Banque PSA Finance, after a series of credit downgrades swelled borrowing costs.
+The Paris-based company was forced to negotiate the state guarantee for its car loans arm, Banque PSA Finance, after a series of credit downgrades hit its borrowing costs.

 Chief Executive Philippe Varin is due to announce first-half results on Wednesday and give an update on a restructuring plan in which the company is cutting 11,200 jobs over two years.